MyAirVault/BruhMCP/documents/index.md

 ### Standalone Documentation
 - **[How to Create MCP Servers](./how-to-create-mcp-servers-simple.md)** - Comprehensive step-by-step guide for creating MCP servers from any API documentation

+### Architecture Documentation (New - 2025-07-10)
+- **[Component Organization Patterns](./component-organization-patterns.md)** - Comprehensive guide to the new component organization patterns implementing CLAUDE.md compliance
+- **[Custom Hooks and Utilities](./custom-hooks-utilities.md)** - Documentation for custom hooks and utility functions that support the refactored architecture

 ## Quick Start Guide

 ### For New Developers